The Best Grow Light Reflector Hoods in 2022

 The dimpled reflective material has a refractive index of 95%, which is one of the highest you can find without paying exorbitant prices.
 While it isn’t rock bottom as far as cost, it’s reasonably priced for the quality and flexibility it offers.

 Sun System Blockbuster

 The Sun System Blockbuster is an enclosed, air-cooled reflector that has become very popular.
-First of all, Sun System is one of the more reputable companies in the hydroponics industry, so their name lends a lot of crediblity to the product right out of the gate.
+First of all, Sun System is one of the more reputable companies in the hydroponics industry with great customer service, so their name lends a lot of credibility to the product right out of the gate.

 A great choice if you’re in small space as well, as the air-cooled setup will vent air without heating up your room as much.